Polycarbonate injection molding

 The solution is to raise the temperature of the material in the mold and the temperature of the nozzles.

-This type of silver streak occurs as a result of air being trapped within the PC flow path and cannot be expelled during the molding process.
+This type of silver streak occurs due to air being trapped within the PC flow path and cannot be expelled during the molding process.

-The principal characteristics of this condition are that it is accompanied by distinct weld lines, and that silver streaks often occur near weld lines, while they do not appear in other parts.
+The principal characteristics of this condition are that distinct weld lines accompany it and that silver streaks often occur near weld lines, while they do not appear in other parts.

 Changing the gate position, setting the slots effectively, or modifying the main structure of the plastic part is the fundamental way to get rid of this kind of silver streak.

 In PC injection molding or during mold testing, it is quite useful to change the injection molding set-up, for example, by adjusting injection pressure and injection speed or by changing temperature between the fixed mold and the moving mold.